 And, that’s not the only issue.
 Storing an RV in your driveway may make parking your car in the garage a pain or an improbability, depending on how long it is and who’s driving.
 Plus, storing your RV in a neighborhood makes it more visible, which brings us to…

-Indoor storage facilities usually have a secure, um, security system to protect your RV.
-Most outdoor RV storage facilities have a fence and make it hard for anyone to get in, but they usually can’t offer a lock on the door the way an indoor storage facility can.
+Indoor storage facilities usually have a security system to protect your RV.
+Most outdoor RV storage facilities have a fence that makes it hard for anyone to get in, but they usually can’t offer the same level of security that an indoor storage facility can.

-Things to ask an outdoor facility owner include: whether patrols are made through the area and how often, whether the lot is protected by a high fence or security system, whether you’ll have access to your RV, and whether it’s well lit.
+Things to ask about an outdoor RV storage facility include: whether patrols are made through the area and how often, whether the lot is protected by a high fence or security system, whether you’ll have access to your RV, and whether it’s well lit.

 If you store your RV at your house, however, you provide the security, and it’s possible that the pup sleeping at your feet isn’t going to be enough (although that shrill bark may give you enough time to call the police).